tomholford/awesome-profile-readmes/README.md

 This is a collection of creative and enjoyable GitHub Profile READMEs.
 Feel free to contribute to this list :)

+- [EliteDaMyth](https://github.com/EliteDaMyth) - Profile in Profile in Profile in Profile
 - [bdougie](http://github.com/bdougie) - "MySpace on GitHub" powered by Actions
 - [glasnt](https://github.com/glasnt) - an ASCII art render of their profile
 - [simonw](https://github.com/simonw) - a self-updating profile using GitHub Actions; featured on [Hacker News](https://news.ycombinator.com/item?id=23807881)